What is personal property insurance?

 Does homeowners insurance cover personal property?

 Personal property insurance coverage is listed as Part C on your home insurance policy and is set at a percentage of the dwelling coverage.
-Most commonly, it's 50% of the replacement cost of your home, but in some cases may be higher.
+It's generally set at 50% to 70% of your dwelling coverage, which in turn is based on the replacement cost value of your home.

 What does personal property insurance cover?